-Wind turbines may have shorter lives than their expected life-span of 25 years.
-In the event that the wind turbines do not operate for the period of time assumed by the Group in its business model or require higher than expected maintenance expenditure to do so, it could have a material adverse effect on investment returns.
+In the event that the wind turbines do not operate for the period of time assumed by the Group or require higher than expected maintenance expenditure to do so, it could have a material adverse effect on investment returns.

-The Group invests in companies that own operating wind farms with an appropriate track record.
 The Group performs regular reviews and ensures that maintenance is performed on all wind turbines across the wind farm portfolio.
 Regular maintenance ensures the wind turbines are in good working order, consistent with their expected life-spans.